Martchus/openQA-helper/README.md

 above.

 ### Run tests
-To ensure the latest image is used, re-execute the command(s) from the previous section.
+* To ensure the latest image is used, re-execute the command(s) from the previous section.
+* This always appends `bash` so you have a shell for further investigation.
+* If it hangs on startup get rid of profiling data using `openqa-clear-profiling-data`.

 ```
 # run regular tests